 Recommend to the City Council, various city departments and agencies, as appropriate, changes in procedures, policies and/or legislation pertinent to youth in the Santa Barbara.

-9 members representing three SBSD high schools
+Nine members representing three SBUSD high schools

-2 members from local alternative, community, or continuation high schools
+Two members from local alternative, community, or continuation high schools

-2 members from local private high school or independent studies
+Two members from local private high school or independent studies

-2 members at large
+Two members at large

 Length of Term